ha0ye/notes/NCSU-01-nominating-committee.md

 * conversations with different groups (library units, office of research and innovation, research computing, grad student & postdoc associations)
   - learn about what they do
   - what areas they have interacted with, what areas they would like to reach out to or think are underserved
+  - what services are commonly used, what services are underutilized
 * write some intro blurbs about my and RFS expertise and service areas
   - provide context and salient information
   - have this be on a website, to be referred to or updated later